corbe19/Startup-Web-App/README.md

 - Ability to play game at chosen difficulty
 - Display of leaderboards and fastest times for each difficulty
 - Notifications of players logging on and beating time records
-- high scores for each user stored
+- High scores for each user stored

 ### Technologies